collabnix/dockerlabs/intermediate/docker-desktop-for-windows/lab01-getting-started.md

 ```
 The OS/Arch field tells you the operating system and CPU architecture you're using.
 Docker is cross-platform, so you can manage Windows Docker servers from a Linux client and vice-versa, using the same docker commands.

+# Running Linux Application on Docker Desktop for Windows Platform

 ## Running Your First NGINX application

 ```